DmytroDemianchuk/fondy-sdk-golang/README.md

-# fondy-sdk-golang
+# Example of using fondy in Golang
-Example of using fondy in Golang
+## go run client/main.go